 After all, search engines tend to operate on a pay-per-click model.
 So, in order to be successful, listings and adverts need to encourage users to click on their link and enter their specific site.

 A good click-through rate depends entirely on context.
-For brand names or trademarked products, the click-through rate could reach double digits, while broad keywords might well not even hit one percent.
+For brand names or trademarked products, the CTR rate could reach double digits, while broad keywords might well not even hit one percent.